vogt4nick/recipes.vogt4nick.com/recipes/main-dishes.md

 5. **Garnish and serve** over prepared rice.

-**Tips & Tricks**
+!!! tip
     * If chicken is dry, add 2 mL cornstarch to marinade for next time.
     * Don't be shy with the high heat.
 The kitchen will get a little smokey, but the texture is worth it.

----

 ---